 Maybe there is no rhyme nor reason for the way these events unfold.
-As for me, I prefer to believe there is an orchestra leader who knows of to masterfully use music as a focal point in my life story.
+As for me, I prefer to believe there is an Orchestra Leader who knows how to masterfully use music as a focal point in my life story.

 Music is the Shorthand of Emotions

-Out of the blue, I thought about THE song which had eluded me for almost 18 years.
-I went to Google, typed the lyrics I had previously search and hit enter.
+Out of the blue, I thought about THE song which had eluded me for almost eighteen years.
+I went to Google, typed the lyrics I had previously searched—without success—and hit enter.

 Only two results showed up on an otherwise blank screen, a rare occurrence for Google which is usually quite verbose with its answers.